DAA Frequently Asked Questions

 This is true, but only with very precise wavelengths of light.
 This method, called red light therapy, is often used as part of a treatment plan for both men and women, often in coordination with topical medications and/or hair transplant surgery.
 At DAA, our two hair restoration specialty centers offer this procedure in multiple forms based on your specific needs, including LaserCap® and iGrow®.
 To find out whether you’re a candidate for red light therapy, schedule a consultation at The Griffin Center of Hair Restoration and Research or The Griffin Center for Women’s Hair Loss.

 Yes.
-While some patients have found success with prescription-strength antiperspirants, Botox®, or other methods, we now also offer a highly effective and permanent treatment called miraDry® sweat reduction.
+While some patients have found success with prescription-strength antiperspirants, Botox®, or other methods, we now also offer a highly effective treatment called miraDry® sweat reduction.
 This procedure sends targeted energy into the skin of your underarms, which selectively damages your sweat glands.
-The result is that up to 80% of underarm sweat is permanently eliminated, so you can once again raise your arms with confidence.
+The result is that up to 80% of underarm sweat is eliminated, so you can once again raise your arms with confidence.

 Hair transplant surgeons Dr. Edmond I. Griffin and Dr. Ashley R. Curtis are highly skilled in their craft and their priority is giving every patient the safest and most satisfying results possible.
 For some patients, a particular surgical method can cause minimal scarring: NeoGraft™ with follicular unit extraction.
 Instead of taking a strip of hair follicles and leaving a linear scar, NeoGraft™ allows the surgeons to extract much smaller areas for nearly imperceptible scarring.
 However, a skilled surgeon can keep scarring to a minimum with the linear strip as well, and Dr. Griffin and Dr. Curtis can recommend the ideal surgical plan for you.
 To determine the best hair restoration methods for your unique needs, schedule a consultation at The Griffin Center of Hair Restoration and Research or The Griffin Center for Women’s Hair Loss.